StoyPenny/activity-weather/README.md

 3. **Enter Location**: Type a city name, address, or click "Use Current Location"
 4. **View Results**: Weather data and activity ratings display for your chosen location
 5. **Change Location**: Click the location button in the header to update your location
+6. **Toggle Units**: Switch between Metric (°C, m/s, km) and Imperial (°F, mph, mi) systems using the unit toggle button in the header
-6. **Automatic Saving**: Your location preference is saved for future visits
+7. **Automatic Saving**: Your location preference is saved for future visits

 ## API Usage